attract/AGCache/README.md

 # AGCache
-AGCache is simple and lightweight library that allows you to download images, resize them on-the-go and save downloaded items to cache.
-It works fully asynchronous so you’ll never face performance issue.
+AGCache is a simple and lightweight library that allows downloading images, resizing them on-the-go and saving the downloaded items to the cache.
+It works fully asynchronously so you’ll never face performance issues.

 ## Installation
 You need `CocoaPods` to be preinstalled.